A history of the Chicago Cubs’ iconic Wrigley Field

 Events that happened at Wrigley Field

-So which important baseball events have happened at Wrigley Field since its creation?
+So which important baseball events have happened at Wrigley Field in its long history?
 Here’s just a partial list:

 • The double no-hitter between the Cubs’ Hippo Vaughn and the Reds’ Fred Toney in 1917